-In this section, we describe a novel loss function \toolname (a Transformation Invariant Loss function with Distance EQuilibrium), which allows models to perform shape-aware time-series forecasting based on the three distortion invariances.
-To build a transformation invariant loss function, we have to design a loss function that satisfies the proposition for amplitude shifting invariance (Eq.~\ref{eq:amplitude_shifting}), phase shifting invariance (Eq.~\ref{eq:phase_shifting}), and uniform amplification shifting invariance (Eq.~\ref{eq:uniform_amplification}), as discussed in Sec.~\ref{sec:itransformation_invariance}.
-We select them for our loss function because they help models capture the shape and do not harm the goal of the traditional time-series forecasting (i.e., minimize gap between prediction and target time-series).
-Not only the loss function should satisfy these propositions, but also it should consider correlations between the whole sequence of outputs and ground truths rather than point-wisely optimizing the model.
-It is not achieved by other loss functions, such as MSE or DILATE.
-To handle all three distortions and the whole sequence of correlations, we build three objective functions (\textit{a.shift}, \textit{phase}, and \textit{amp} losses) that achieve one or more invariance by utilizing softmax, Fourier coefficient, and auto-correlation to design a loss function.
+To build a transformation invariant loss function, we need to design a loss function that satisfies the proposition for amplitude shifting (Eq.~\ref{eq:amplitude_shifting}), phase shifting (Eq.~\ref{eq:phase_shifting}), and uniform amplification shifting invariance (Eq.~\ref{eq:uniform_amplification}), as discussed in Sec.~\ref{sec:itransformation_invariance}.
+Furthermore, the loss function should guarantee a small $L_p$ norm between prediction and label, which is the traditional goal of forecasting.
+Both conditions are hard to simultaneously satisfy by existing loss functions, such as the MSE or DILATE.
+To handle all three distortions while considering traditional goal, we build three objective functions (\textit{a.shift}, \textit{phase}, and \textit{amp} losses) that can achieve one or more invariance by using softmax, Fourier coefficient, and autocorrelation to design a loss function.

 \paragraph{Amplitude Shifting Invariance with Softmax (Amplitude Shifting)} To strengthen amplitude shifting invariance, we design a loss function that satisfies Eq.~\ref{eq:amplitude_shifting}.
-This means, \textit{$d(y_i,\hat{y}_i)$} needs to be the same value for all $i$.
-To satisfy the condition, we utilize the softmax function:
+This means that \textit{$d(y_i,\hat{y}_i)$} must have the same value for all $i$.
+To satisfy this condition, we utilize the softmax function:

-where $T'$, Softmax, and \(d(\cdot,\cdot)\) are the length of sequence, softmax function, and signed distance function, respectively.
-Because the Softmax produces the proportion of each value, it only reaches to the optimal solution when it satisfies Eq.~\ref{eq:amplitude_shifting}.
-Also, if we utilize Softmax, there is no need to know arbitrary equal gap $k$.
+where $T'$, Softmax, and \(d(\cdot,\cdot)\) are the sequence length, softmax function, and signed distance function, respectively.
+Because softmax produces the proportion of each value, it can obtain the optimal solution only when it satisfies Eq.~\ref{eq:amplitude_shifting}.
+Since Softmax outputs the relative values, it could handle any gap $k$.